EpiphanySoft/oo/docs/Classes.md

  - Method Chains
  - Extensible Processors

-While most of these features are provided by Configly's `Meta` class (which can be applied to any class), standard usage is simplified by extending Configly's [Base](./Base.md) class.
+While most of these features are provided by the `Meta` class (which can be applied to any class), standard usage is simplified by extending [Widget](./Widget.md).

 ## The `@define` Decorator